jonhavbra87/jonhavbra87/README.md

 **About Me!**

-- 👨🏽‍💻 I’m a Front End Developer, just graduated from  Noroff School of Technology and Digital Media.
+- 👨🏽‍💻 I’m a Front End Developer, graduated from  Noroff School of Technology and Digital Media in March 2025.
-- 🌱 I’m currently developing my skills in React, TypeScript and React-Native.
+- 🌱 I’m currently developing my skills in React, Astro, TypeScript, AI-technology and React-Native.
-- 🔭 I´m going to learn Next.js and hosting webapplications at Vercel.
-- 🤔 My interest lies in front-end, design and creating websites with React, TypeScript and Next.js.
+- 🤔 My interest lies in front-end, design and creating websites with React, TypeScript and Astro.
 I also like app-development in React-Native and Swift UI!
 - 💬 Ask me a question and send me an e-mail [jonare@brattaasutvikling.no](mailto:jonare@brattaasutvikling.no), I love to answer!
 - 🌐 You can see my company website through [brattaasutvikling.no](https://brattaasutvikling.no)
 - 🌐 For my portfolio website check out [Jon Are | Front End Developer](https://portfolio-jahb.netlify.app/)